Town-of-Impostors/TownOfImpostors/README.md

 <h1 id="installation">Installation</h1>

 - Download the Mod for your specific game version from the table below or check all releases [here](https://github.com/AJMix/TownOfImpostors/releases).
 You are not able to launch the game if the versions do not match.
 - Make a copy of your game’s root directory ("Steam/steamapps/common/Among Us").
-You can get to your root directory by right-clicking Among Us in steam -> Properties -> Local Files -> Browse. and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors")
+You can get to your root directory by right-clicking Among Us in steam -> Properties -> Local Files -> Browse. and rename it to whatever you want (e.g. "Steam/steamapps/common/Among Us Town Of Impostors").
 - Extract the contents TownOfImpostors.zip into the copied folder you created
 - Ensure the copied directory that is being modded now contains at least the following:
 ```